nocapro/scn-ts-core/docs/flow.todo.md

-===
+=== DONE

-give cool stat of how many token difference between input and output. should provided by scn-ts-core level api
+give cool stat of how many token difference between input and output, also should sensitive to formatting options change. should provided by scn-ts-core level api

-===
+=== DONE

 token counter; js-tiktoken